jgehrcke/gipc/docs/index.rst

 become `libuv <https://github.com/joyent/libuv>`_-backed. libuv supports IOCP and would allow for running the same gevent code on Windows as on POSIX-compliant systems.
-Furthermore, if gevent went with libuv, the strengths of both, the node.js and the gevent worlds woud be merged.
+Furthermore, if gevent went with libuv, the strengths of both, the node.js and the gevent worlds would be merged.
 Denis Bilenko, the maintainer of gevent, seems to be `open <https://twitter.com/gevent/status/251870755187478529>`_ to such a transition and the first steps are already `done <https://github.com/saghul/uvent>`_.